 With the Plane type, using the Shoulder parameter, the rolloff can occur all on the 1-side of the plane, all on the 0-side of the plane, or crossing from 1 to 0 right at the plane.

-field* component, you will see that it uses CHOPs (on the CPU) to compute all the weights (the nodes at the top of the network), or, identically, using the GPU, TOPs to compute the weights (bottom of network), both with the same results.
-If the input is a SOP, it gets converted to a CHOP and all the calculations are done in CHOPs before passing the results back to a SOP for output.
-This component is also a confirmation/test that a lot of CHOP operations can now be done faster (and equivalently) on the GPU with TOPs - Math CHOP/TOP, Lookup CHOP/TOP, Function CHOP/TOP, Switch CHOP/TOP, etc..
+pointField* component, you will see that it uses TOPs to compute the weights.
+If the input is a SOP, it gets converted to a TOP and all the calculations are done in TOPs.
+Previos version of this component was also a confirmation/test that a lot of CHOP operations can now be done faster (and equivalently) on the GPU with TOPs - Math CHOP/TOP, Lookup CHOP/TOP, Function CHOP/TOP, Switch CHOP/TOP, etc..

 If you've seen the fabulous work of Ryoichi Kurokawa, you 've likely seen the kinds of reveal/displace/blend effects on point clouds that the Point Field COMP alludes to.